Walter Harper (businessman): Cricket

 He played three first-class cricket matches for Western Australia in 1908/09.
 He made a high score of 11 not out and took two wickets.

 Wesfarmers

-Harper was active in the Farmers' and Settlers' Association, and at a 1913 meeting successfully proposed a motion for the creation of Westralian Farmers Limited (now known as Wesfarmers).
+Harper was active in the Farmers' and Settlers' Association, and at a 1913 meeting successfully proposed a motion for the creation of Westralian Farmers Co‐operative Limited (now known as Wesfarmers).
 He became a director of the new company – organised as a cooperative – and in 1921 replaced Matthew Padbury as chairman of the board.
 His tenure would last until 1953, when he finally retired at the age of 73.
 As chairman, Harper oversaw and encouraged the diversification that would eventually become Wesfarmers' hallmark.
 The company's 1927 foray into superphosphates (a joint venture now known as CSBP) was a pet project, as it was based on soil research that he himself had done years earlier in conjunction with William Grasby.
 A "frugal, abstemious, reserved man", Harper requested only £600 a year for most of his tenure, and his personal conservatism was often reflected in the way the company operated.